-This means CDP providers will offer job seekers face-to-face appointments and services consistent with advice of health authorities and any state, territory or local community travel restrictions.
-CDP providers will continue to tailor their support by offering services online and/or over the phone where required to suit individual job seeker circumstances.
+CDP Regions have generally resumed full servicing arrangements.
+This means CDP providers are delivering face-to-face appointments and services to job seekers consistent with advice of health authorities and any state, territory or local community travel restrictions.

 Information for CDP job seekers

 From 12 May 2021, job seekers will be able to participate in activities on voluntary basis, but will continue to have some compulsory requirements, such as attending appointments with service providers or looking for work.